jdmonin/JSettlers2/README.txt

   - Start http server (optional)
   - Copy JSettlers.jar client JAR and web/*.html to an http-served directory (optional)

-To host a JSettlers server, start the server as described in "Setting up and Testing".
+To host a JSettlers server, start the server as described in "Server Setup and Testing".
+Remember that you can set server parameters and game option default values with a jsserver.properties file.

 To maintain user accounts, be sure to start the database first.
 (If you use a database, you can give users an account; everyone else can still log in and play, by leaving the password field blank.)

 Remote users can simply start their clients as described there,